sdbrody/prog4crosswords/README.md

 > 📖 Further Reading: [customizing the command prompt](https://ioflood.com/blog/bash-prompt/)

 To check for Python, type `python3 --version` and press enter.
 If it prints out a version number, you are good to go.

-## The Shell
-The "shell" is a "command-line" environment, meaning you can type in a command, followed by enter, to make things happen.
-It is mainly intended for managing files and directories (copying, renaming, creating, etc.) and for running programs.
-Modern computers have a graphical file managing app that does all that, but the shell is much more powerfull and flexible.

-There are several varieties of shells (just like there are different web browsers).
-This tutorial will be using BASH which is the default shell on most systems, and almost certainly on yours.